Will Airborne Wind Power Finally Fly in 2021?

 As was the case with Makani, SkySails and Kitepower are aiming to produce energy using a tethered flying device that can capture winds at altitudes of up to around 2,600 feet.

-Beyond accessing steadier, stronger winds, such devices are supposed to be competitive with traditional turbines on cost because they do not require towers or massive blades.
+Beyond accessing steadier, stronger winds, such devices are hypothesized to be cost-competitive with traditional turbines because they do not require towers or massive blades.

 SkySails, for example, is targeting a levelized cost of energy (LCOE) of 40 euros ($49) per megawatt-hour once it moves to serial production.